-- " Shipping bulk ingredients to each cafeteria and limiting the variety of purchases are more cost effective than providing fresh, high quality food. - Training employees to prepare standardized recipes is much cheaper than hiring specialized chefs. - The legacy cafeteria system is a virtual monopoly.
+- Shipping bulk ingredients to each cafeteria is more cost effective than providing fresh, high quality food. - Training employees to prepare standardized recipes is much cheaper than hiring specialized chefs. - The legacy cafeteria system is a virtual monopoly.
 It makes more financial sense to increase fees, than it does to improve menu variety.

 Is it any wonder that the legacy cafeteria provider model is becoming increasingly painful for their customers?
 Are these company-provided cafeterias becoming unsustainable?
-Is there another way to think about workplace-based dining?
-Is it possible to both update the company cafeteria experience and appeal to the variety-hungry workforce who identify themselves as "foodies"?
+What if there were another way to think about workplace-based dining?
+Is it possible to both update the company cafeteria and appeal to the variety-hungry workforce?